 Abigail Anthony is a junior studying politics and linguistics.
-She serves as President of Princeton’s Federalist Society chapter.
-She works for the USA Today Opinion section.
+She serves as President of Princeton’s Federalist Society chapter and works for the USA Today Opinion section.

-Emma Chang,from Fairfax, Virginia. is a junior at Princeton studying international affairs.
+Emma Chang, from Fairfax, Virginia, is a junior at Princeton studying international affairs.
 Emma is especially interested in diplomacy, Chinese foreign relations, and humanitarian efforts.
-During the school year Emma plays on the club soccer team, works in the library, and participates in a many different volunteer organizations, Emma enjoys reading, painting, and cooking!
+During the school year, Emma plays on the club soccer team, works in the library, and participates in many different volunteer organizations, Emma enjoys reading, painting, and cooking!